marsdrums/test-tutorial/visual-quality/index.md

 Image from: "Modern Game Engine - Theory and Practice"

+> [!NOTE]
-If you come from the audio realm, you can compare direct and indirect illumination to what happens when sound waves propagate in a room.
+> If you come from the audio realm, you can compare direct and indirect illumination to what happens when sound waves propagate in a room.
 The direct component is the sound coming directly from the sound source to the listener along the shortest possible path; the indirect components are the sound waves reaching the listener after a certain number of bounces off the room's walls, floor, and ceiling.

 In real-world lighting, direct and indirect illumination combine to produce the complex lighting effects we experience.
 If we compare again the two cubes side-by-side, we can see the impact of adding indirect illumination to the scene.